rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 ## Update 2020-11-30

-The dream is dead.
+The dream is over.
 My internet speed plummeted when using the router, probably because it's running on 10 year old hardware.
-In any case, it turns out I can still just forward ports 80/443 from outside to the static ip of the Pi, as well as run the crontask to update the A record with the public IP of the Vodafone Router.
-One other thing I added was upcheck checks from Google Cloud.
+In any case, it turns out I can still just forward ports 80/443 from outside to the static ip of the Pi, as well as run the cronjob to update the A record with the public IP of the Vodafone Router.
+One other thing I added was uptime checks from Google Cloud.
 Godbless.